- Construct a lay summary.

 - Will the project undergo pre-registration and will negative results be published, to avoid publication bias?

 An evaluation of the likely sources and level of suffering of a planned procedure, followed by an assessment of the potential benefits of the research weighed against these harms, lies at the heart of legislation in the EU and elsewhere.
 Advice on how to conduct a harm-benefit analysis is available here.
 A framework for severity assessment and severity classification must be established and justified.
 The likely adverse effects of each procedure should be described, along with their likely incidence and methods of recognising them, with indications of how these effects can be mitigated by implementing refinement.
-This necessitates the involvement of personnel with the relevant expertise to recognise, assess and reduce animal suffering, especially severe suffering.
-Guidance on this is available on the RSPCA website.
+This necessitates the involvement of personnel with the relevant expertise to recognise, assess and reduce animal suffering.
+Extensive guidance on how to manage severe suffering is available on the RSPCA website.
 Specific justification of all unalleviated animal suffering must be provided.
 An estimate must be made of the maximum amount of pain, distress or lasting harm to which an individual can be exposed.

 The prediction of potential benefit from animal studies is more difficult to carry out, particularly in basic research, but a belief in overall benefit is of course implicit in all decisions to perform such research.
 Regulatory systems often rely heavily on self-regulation and self assessment.
 Whereas approaches such as Value of Information Analysis are used in clinical trials, there is a need to develop better operationalised strategies for assessing benefit when conducting harm-benefit analyses.